f5devcentral/f5-velos-training/docs/velos_software_upgrades.rst

   :align: center
   :scale: 70%

-Again, you may or may not see a firmware upgrade, but when complete both controllers should show **Success**.
+Again, you may or may not see a firmware upgrade, but when complete both controllers should show an Install Status of **Success**.

 .. image:: images/velos_software_upgrades/success2.png
   :align: center